originalsouth/pallache/README.md

 ### Todo
 * Implement function definitions
+* Throw errors instead of returning nans
+* Improvements / Stability maintenance
+* Add support for random numbers
 * Support for automatic differentiation of functions
 * Support for complex numbers
-* Improvements / Stability maintenance

 ### Building
 To build run something like: